Bluff body drag manipulation using pulsed jets and Coanda effect: Drag reduction by high-frequency actuation

-In order to make a parallel to the low-frequency actuation effects on the drag, the high-frequency forcing impacts the wake by two main process.
-First, there is an initial flow deviation close to the edges and a narrowing of the whole wake.
-Second, the generation of a vortex train somehow stabilizes the shear-layer growth leading to an overall reduction of the turbulent kinetic energy and a decrease of entrained flow.
-From the initial vectoring, we would expect not only a narrowing of the wake but also a diminution of the recirculating length.
-However, what we observe is indeed a very similar wake length when compared to the reference flow.
-This can be explained by the fact that the reduced velocity fluctuations acts to elongate the bubble length by reducing the entrained flow.
-The resulting wake bubble presents then a higher aspect ratio ${L_r}/{H^{\star}}$ by the diminution of ${H^{\star}}$, differently to the low actuation frequency where an enhancement of the entrainment process decreases ${L_r}$.
-Both scenarios appears to be in agreement with the ideas of \citet{Gerrard66} and \citet{Roshko93a}, where conceptual models for wake entrainment and base pressure are respectively proposed.
+Describing how actuation affects the entire bubble topology is necessary to understand base pressure and drag changes.
+In general, a decrease of shear-layer growth is related to smaller wake entrainment rates, which elongates the recirculating flow as indicated by sketch (I) in figure~\ref{fig:fig19}(b).
+On the other hand, the initial shear-layer deviation alone would imply not only a narrowing of the wake but also a reduction of the recirculating length.
+The balance of both effects might explain the very similar wake lengths $L_r\sim L_{r_o}$ for high-frequency actuation (II), where the reduced velocity fluctuations act to elongate the bubble length.
+The forced bubble presents a higher aspect ratio ${L_r}/{H^{\star}}$ by the diminution of ${H^{\star}}$ from aerodynamic shaping, differently to the low actuation frequencies where an enhancement of the entrainment decreases ${L_r}$ shown by (III) (see Appendix A and \citet{Barros16}).